cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 BBS pseudonyms are computationally unlinkable under the assumption of the hardness of the discrete log problem.
 In the presence of a Cryptographically Relevant Quantum Computer (CRQC) BBS pseudonyms can provide "limited" everlasting unlinkability.
 This is similar to how BBS proofs provide everlasting unlinkability in the presence of a CRQC.

-Let *N* be the length of the secret `prover_nyms` vector, let *M* be the number of pseudonyms gathered from colluding verifiers each possessing a unique `context_id`.
-In the presence of a CRQC if *N* > *M* the pseudonyms will be unlinkable.
-Proof/Discussion to be furnished...
+Let `N` be the length of the secret `prover_nyms` vector, let `M` be the number of pseudonyms gathered from colluding verifiers each possessing a unique `context_id`.
+In the presence of a CRQC if `N > M` the pseudonyms will be unlinkable.
+In other words, as long as the *Prover* does not generate (different) pseudonyms for more than `N` unique context identifiers (i.e., `N` different `context_id` values, for example, for `N` different Verifiers), unlinkability of the pseudonyms will hold, even in the presence of a CRQC.

+ TODO:  Proof/Discussion to be furnished

 # Security Considerations